Birmingham Truck & Tractor-Trailer Accidents Lawyer

 Why Do I Need a Truck & Tractor Trailer Accident Lawyer?

-Accidents that involve commercial vehicles are much more complex than traditional passenger vehicle claims.
-Representatives for the trucking company or its insurer will likely contact you very quickly and ask you to sign certain forms or accept a settlement offer to resolve your case.
+Firstly, accidents that involve commercial vehicles are much more complex than traditional passenger vehicle claims.
+Trucking company or insurer representatives may promptly contact you to sign forms or accept a settlement offer for case resolution.

-By hiring an experienced attorney, you will have a legal advocate who can fight to help you recover the money you will need for all of your past, present, and future expenses.
-Your lawyer can negotiate a full and fair settlement, and they will be able to file a lawsuit if the trucking or insurance company is unwilling to provide adequate compensation.
+Hiring an experienced truck accident lawyer in Birmingham ensures you have a legal advocate fighting for your past, present, and future expenses.
+Your attorney can negotiate a fair settlement and file a lawsuit if the trucking or insurance company refuses adequate compensation.

 Farris, Riley & Pitt, LLP understands the tremendous financial stress victims face following commercial truck accidents.
-Our firm represents clients on a contingency fee basis, which means that you will not pay us anything unless you receive a financial award.
+We represent clients on a contingency fee basis, meaning you only pay if you receive a financial award.

 Why Choose Farris, Riley & Pitt, LLP?

 Our firm has handled several injury cases involving large trucks and tractor-trailers.
-As soon as you hire us, we can immediately conduct an independent investigation that will allow our attorneys to preserve important evidence and determine all negligent parties.
+Therefore, upon hiring us, we can swiftly conduct an independent investigation to preserve evidence and identify all negligent parties.

-One of the major differences between commercial truck accidents and other car crashes is that a truck or tractor-trailer accident often involves multiple liable parties.
+Commercial truck accidents often involve multiple liable parties, a key distinction from other car crashes.
 Some of the different people or entities that could be financially responsible for your injuries include:

 - Truck driver